-If you are a baseball coach and it’s tough to get your players to stay focused during practice, mix things up for awhile.
-The team will become bored if done the same way each day.
-So mix things up and alternate what you do different things at each practice.
+If you’re the baseball manager and you see that your team is not doing well at practice, it’s a good idea to mix up things.
+The team will become bored if done the same routine every day.
+So try and do different things at each practice.

 When coaching baseball, it is important to have a good practice schedule so that all the players know what to expect and can set their own personal goals.
 After that, do some base running drills to get your body warm.
-Finish up with ten minutes of drills for certain positions and a cool down time.
+Finish up with ten minutes of drills on position-specific defense and then a cool down.
 Have a little meeting, and you’re done.

-A batter who hits right handed will often hit the ball toward the left field.
-A lefty will most likely hit toward the right field.
-Knowing these batting mechanics may help you anticipate where the ball is before a pitch is thrown.
+A batter who is right handed typically hits the ball toward the left field.
+A lefty will hit it to right.
+Knowing that will help you anticipate the ball is before a pitch is thrown.

 Reach towards the throw, keeping one foot firmly on the base.